netanelshriki/docker-with-spring/README.md

 ### Step 2:

-we build our image tag locally, in the way we want see it in our dockerhub repository, <our username>/<our image>
-for instance - netanel123/docker-spring (in my case). to build this tag we run the following command:
+we build our image tag locally, in the way we want see it in our dockerhub repository, "our-username/our-image" for instance - netanel123/docker-spring (in my case). to build this tag we run the following command: